jpauty/playground-functional-python/markdowns/mapFilter.md

 We now come back to higher order functions.
-I will present `map` and `filter`, which both take a function and an iterator as parameters and return a new iterator.
+I will present `map`, `filter` and `reduce`.
+Like `sorted`, these functions take a function and an iterator as parameters.

 # Converting the items of a collection with `map`.